-Main Control Board Dip Switches
+Control Board Dip Switches

-There are four or six switches on the main board DIP switch that need to be set depending upon the system configuration.
-Table 3-8 provides an explanation of each switch.
+There are two sets of dip switches (SW1 and SW3) that need to be set on the main board.
+Tables 3-8 and 3-13 provide an explanation of each switch.

 NOTE: Switches 5 and 6 were added to control boards manufactured after 2002.